liruizhe1995/final-project-authorship-attribution/README.md

 This project uses Python as prgramming language in Jupyter Notebook.
 We use [nltk](https://www.nltk.org/) and [spacy](https://spacy.io/usage) packages for processing the text data.
 Sklearn package is used for training and testing our models in the project.
 We also use matplotlib, [seaborn](https://seaborn.pydata.org/) and [plotly](https://plot.ly/python/) for plotting and graphing.

-For using nltk model from spacy in the notebook, we need to download language model from spacy in the terminal by inputting
+For using English nlp model from spacy in the notebook, we need to download language model from spacy in the terminal by inputting
 ```bash
 python -m spacy download en_core_web_sm
 ```